-- obtaining samples, manuals and information on original products for the examination of seized counterfeiting goods by the police; - obtaining complaints and documents for the purposes of filing a police investigation or filing a report on raids aimed at curbing trade in counterfeit goods; - obtaining technical opinions concerning the authenticity of retained or seized goods by public authorities; and - making decisions on the detention of suspected counterfeit goods, features of their brands and products.
-Therefore, personal contact with and the training of customs agents to identify infringing goods are possible and usually recommended.
+- obtaining samples, manuals and information on original products for the examination of seized counterfeiting goods by the police; - obtaining complaints and documents for the purposes of filing a police investigation or filing a report on raids aimed at curbing trade in counterfeit goods; - obtaining technical opinions concerning the authenticity of retained or seized goods by public authorities; and making decisions on the detention of suspected counterfeit goods.

-It is important to note that a general request for surveillance can also be filed at the Customs General Management Office, but rights holders can also express their concerns and ask customs officials directly to carry out inspection and monitoring, training them with regard to the
+A general request for surveillance can also be filed at the Customs General Management Office. but rights holders can also express their concerns and ask customs officials directly to carry out inspection and monitoring, training them with regard to the features of their brands and products.
+Therefore, personal contact with and training of customs agents to identify infringing goods are possible and usually recommended.